← All posts

 • Transcript and school report through your counselor.

-• STEM honors and awards in the optional academic short answer.
+• STEM honors and awards in the Common App honors and activities sections.
 If you've done Olympiads, list them.
 If you've done research, list it.
-This section is read carefully.
+These sections are read carefully.

 Caltech essays: how to write them

 The Caltech supplements are short and surgical.
-Three required prompts, a few optional ones, and an academic prompt for STEM honors.
+Four required prompts, plus two short takes you choose from a menu of four.
 The shortness is the trap.
-With 200 to 250 words you can't ramble, and you can't get away with vague enthusiasm.
+With 50 to 200 words you can't ramble, and you can't get away with vague enthusiasm.
 Every sentence has to do work.

-The two STEM curiosity essays (100–200 words each).
-Caltech asks for two specific STEM-related experiences from high school and wants to know how and why each one activated your curiosity.
-Pick experiences that are concrete and unusual.
+The STEM past, present, and future essays (50–200 words each).
+Caltech asks where your STEM interest came from, what you're nerding out on right now, and what area of interest you would pick today if you had to choose.
+Pick material that is concrete and unusual.
 A class is fine, but a class plus what you did after the class is better.
 The frame to use: what specifically did you encounter, what specifically did you do next, and what specifically do you still want to know?
-Those three beats, twice.
+Those three beats, each time.
 Don't waste the opening sentence on stagecraft.
 Get into the experience.

-The innovation essay (200–250 words).
-Caltech wants examples of how you've been an innovator in your own life.
+The innovation essay (100–200 words).
+Caltech wants examples of how you've been a creator, inventor, or innovator in your own life.
 Resist the temptation to write about a hackathon win or a generic startup idea.
 The strongest versions of this essay are about small, specific moments of original thinking — a new way you approached a tutoring problem, a tool you built because the existing one annoyed you, a method you invented for a lab that wasn't in the protocol.
 The point is to show the muscle moving, not the prize on the shelf.

-The academic short answer about STEM honors.
-This is not optional in spirit.
-If you have AIME, USAMO, USACO, USAPhO, USABO, USNCO, RSI, ISEF, Regeneron, MOP, or anything similar on your record, list it here, with scores and years.
-Caltech reads this carefully and weights it heavily.
+Your STEM honors and awards.
+These go in the Common App honors and activities sections rather than a separate Caltech question.
+If you have AIME, USAMO, USACO, USAPhO, USABO, USNCO, RSI, ISEF, Regeneron, MOP, or anything similar on your record, list it there, with scores and years.
+Caltech reads those sections carefully and weights them heavily.

 A good rule for every Caltech essay: demonstrate, don't claim.
 If you say you're curious, the next sentence should be evidence.
 If you say you're an innovator, the next sentence should be the specific thing you innovated.
 The admissions readers have seen every version of "I have always been fascinated by science," and they will mark you down for using it.